A Coaching Model Created by Naela Omar

-At this point the client starts believing he deserves the best.
+At this point, the client starts believing he deserves the best.
 He believes in the light within.
 He believes in the support of God and that he has all he needs to go on.
-Either his intuition or other skills he may have acquired through his life experiences, specially his latest experience that brought him to Kheper.
+Either his intuition or other skills he may have acquired through his life experiences, especially his latest experience that brought him to Kheper.

 The client needs to know that letting go doesn’t mean his love for the late one is dead.
 Love doesn’t depend on time or space.
 Love is not owning that person.
 Love is wishing that person good either here or in heaven.
 Letting go frees the client from any feelings that could be blocking his energy to attract new life to enjoy.
 Letting go means leaving the past in the past and starting a new life with his new learnings and his new him!

-In each of the above phases, the client needs to take all the time in order to mature and totally absorb it, till he is ready to move to the next one.
+In each of the above phrases, the client needs to take all the time to mature and totally absorb it, till he is ready to move to the next one.